19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 ## Marching Order

 When the Party starts [Delving](Delving.md), they should determine a marching order.
 Whoever is in front is the *Scout*.
-This will determine who encounters dangerous obstacles like traps and monsters first.
+This will determine who encounters dangers like traps and monsters first.

 ## Tracking Delve Turns

 ### Party Turn

 When [Delving](Delving.md), the GM divides the explorable area into zones.
-Each zone should be roughly the size the PCs can cover with their [Movement](../Combat/Movement.md) (roughly 30 feet).
-In a dungeon, each room is usually it's own zone.
+Each zone should be roughly the size the PCs can cover with their [Movement](../Combat/Movement.md) (~30 feet).
+In a dungeon, each room is usually its own zone.
 Particularly large rooms may contain multiple zones.

 Each PC gets a [Turn](../Core%20Procedures/Turn.md), going in *Marching Order*.
-A PC can move to any adjacent zone, and perform one [Action](../Core%20Procedures/Action.md).
-They can use this action to move again.
+A PC can move anywhere in the current zone or to any adjacent zone, and perform one [Action](../Core%20Procedures/Action.md).
+This action may be used to move again.
 Once each PC has taken their turn, the GM takes the [Dungeon Turn](#Dungeon%20Turn) and then the [Round](../Core%20Procedures/Round.md) ends.

-Generally speaking, a [Round](../Core%20Procedures/Round.md) should take 5-10 minutes of real time.
+*Generally speaking, a [Round](../Core%20Procedures/Round.md) should take 5-10 minutes of real time.
 It represents the passing of roughly 6 minutes in game time.
-The GM may enforce a timer if they think it would increase the tension and fun at the table.
+The GM may use a 6 minute timer to track turns instead of Marching Order if everyone thinks it would increase the tension and fun at the table.*

 ### Dungeon Turn